 - A mobile gaming device to replace my mobile phone on those long flights.

-be satisfywith the type of games available on the Android platform.
+I can never be satisfy with the type of games available on the Android platform.
 Of the games I had played before, they never really provide me the kind of experience I enjoyed.
 Either the storyline is too shallow, not immersive enough or they will need you to wait for hours for something to be built or to regain energy *face palmed*.

-ienjoy my action RPGs, JRPGs and SLGs.
+Personally, i enjoy my action RPGs, JRPGs and SLGs.
 And they are all available on the Switch.
-Trials of Mana will be available soon.
-I am halfway through Octopath Traveller and then there are Mario+Rabbids: Kingdom Battle and Super Robot Wars T!
+Trials of Mana will be available soon, I am halfway through Octopath Traveller and then there are Mario+Rabbids: Kingdom Battle and Super Robot Wars T!

 - A game console that my wife and friends can all enjoy, together.

-There is a mountain of titles available on the Nintendo Switch right now, good “feminine” or party titles.
-Another option for a night of fun with friends who we called family.
+There are a mountain of titles available on the Nintendo Switch right now, good “feminine” or party titles.

 So where can I buy the Nintendo Switch in Singapore?